mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 | 19th | +6 | 19 | Ability Score Improvement | 6 | 15 | 4 | 3 | 3 | 3 | 3 | 2 | 1 | 1 | 1 |
 | 20th | +6 | 20 | Sorcerous Restoration | 6 | 15 | 4 | 3 | 3 | 3 | 3 | 2 | 2 | 1 | 1 |
 }}

-### **Spellcasting**

-An event in your past, or in the life of a parent or ancestor, left an indelible mark on you, infusing you with arcane magic.
-This font of magic, whatever its origin, fuels your spells.
-See chapter 7 for the general rules of spellcasting and chapter 8 for the sorcerer spell list.

-**Cantrips**

-At 1st level, you know four cantrips of your choice from the sorcerer spell list.
-You learn additional sorcerer cantrips of your choice at higher levels, as shown in the Cantrips Known column of the Sorcerer table.

-**Spell Slots**

-The Sorcerer table shows how many spell slots you have to cast your spells of 1st level and higher.
-To cast one of these sorcerer spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.

-**Spells Known of 1st Level and Higher**

-You know two 1st-level spells of your choice from the sorcerer spell list.

-The Spells Known column of the Sorcerer table shows when you learn more sorcerer spells of your choice.
-Each of these spells must be of a level for which you have spell slots.

-Additionally, when you gain a level in this class, you can choose one of the sorcerer spells you know and replace it with another spell from the sorcerer spell list, which also must be of a level for which you have spell slots.

-{{pageNumber,auto}}
-{{footnote Classes}}
-\page

-**Spellcasting Ability**

-Charisma is your spellcasting ability for your sorcerer spells.
-You use your Charisma whenever a spell refers to your spellcasting ability.

-**Spell save DC** = 8 + your proficiency bonus + your Charisma modifier

-**Spell attack modifier** = your proficiency bonus + your Charisma modifier

-**Spellcasting Focus**

-You can use an arcane focus as a spellcasting focus for your sorcerer spells.

 ### **Sorcerous Origin**